open-contracting/standard/standard/standard.md

 * The tender process
 * The award process
 * The contracting process
-* Contract termination
-* Links to detailed **contracting releases** for this contracting journey
+* Links to the contracting releases for this contracting journey
 * Links to other supporting documents

-This is likely to comprise between 30 and 50 fields of data, and should always reflect the latest state of the contracting process.
+The contracting record will reflect the latest state of the contracting process.
 For example, if a tender is issued for Widget A with a minimum value of $10 and maximum of $20, at the tender stage the 'Amounts:minimum' would be $10, and 'Amounts:maximum' would be $20.
-If an award is then made for between $15 and $18, at the award phase the Amounts fields in the contracting record would be updated to an 'Amounts:minimum' of $15 and 'Amounts:maximum' of $18.
-To compare tender to award amounts would require looking at the **contracting releases** or tracking changes to the Contracting Record.
+If during consulation the range is determined to be unrealistic and a tender ammendment is issued changing the range of acceptable tenders to $20 - $30 then the contracting record would be updated to an 'Amounts:minimum' of $20 and 'Amounts:maximum' of $30.
+To see the history of these amounts would require looking at the individual contracting releases or tracking changes to the contracting record.

 <div class="panel panel-success">
     <div class="panel-heading">